nineteendo/jsonyx/docs/source/how-to.rst

 >>> json.dump(1 + 2j, hook=complex_hook)
 {"__complex__": true, "real": 1.0, "imag": 2.0}

-.. tip:: You can use :func:`functools.singledispatch` to make this extensible.
+.. tip:: Use :func:`functools.singledispatch` to make this extensible.
 .. warning:: This function is called for **every object** during encoding, even if the object is normally serializable.
 .. seealso:: The :mod:`pickle` and :mod:`shelve` modules which are better